dofloinn/Fallout3rdYear/1_MobileSoftwareDevelopment/All notes.md

 ### <mark style="background: #AD21D9;">Constructors:</mark>

 When you subclass a view, you are required to implement three constructors each have a specific use case.

 Assuming our class is called ``CustomView`` we have the following
 - ``CustomView(Context c)``
 - ``CustomView(Context c, AttributeSet as)``
 - ``CustomView(Context c, AttributeSet as, int def style)``

-The first constructor is used when your custom view is directly initialised from java code
+<mark style="background: #AD21D9;">The first constructor is used when your custom view is directly initialised from code:</mark>
 - Rarely used and not recommended
 - The Context attribute is the context of the activity that will own this custom view
 - Allows android to build an internal visual tree to manage event handling

-The second constructor is used in the case where the custom view is added in XML and is constructed with the layout inflator:
+<mark style="background: #AD21D9;">The second constructor is used in the case where the custom view is added in XML and is constructed with the layout inflator:</mark>
-- The AttributeSet holds the list of XML attributes that the caller wishes to set on this custom view
+- The ``AttributeSet`` holds the list of XML attributes that the caller wishes to set on this custom view
 - You may accept as many attributes as you like
 - Generally, a good idea to allow customisation through attributes as makes your view flexible

-The third constructor is used when the caller applies a style to views within their XML layout
+<mark style="background: #AD21D9;">The third constructor is used when the caller applies a style to views within their XML layout:</mark>
 - Permits your view to apply that style to itself
 - To enable better integration of your custom view into an application
 - Requires the most work but great custom views are completely flexible if they are to be used elsewhere

 ### <mark style="background: #AD21D9;">Constructors: Recommended Practice:</mark>

-It is recommended that when you go to implement these constructors that all common code between them is split into a shared method
+It is recommended that when you go to implement these constructors that all common code between them is split into a shared method:

-- Basic bit of code refactoring.
+Basic bit of code refactoring.
 Write once, instead of three times

-- Thus if you find a mistake in common behaviour you need only fix it once
-- For our purposes we will call this method ``init()``
+Thus if you find a mistake in common behaviour you need only fix it once.
+For our purposes we will call this method ``init()``

 ### <mark style="background: #AD21D9;">What should init() be used for?</mark>